varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

     Deliver the cached object to the client.
 Control will eventually pass to vcl_deliver.

-  error code [reason]
+  error(code [, reason])
     Return the specified error code to the client and abandon the request.

+  fetch
+    ?

   pass
     Switch to pass mode.
 Control will eventually pass to vcl_pass.

   restart
     Restart the transaction.
 Increases the restart counter.
 If the number of restarts is higher than *max_restarts* Varnish emits a guru meditation error.

 vcl_miss
   Called after a cache lookup if the requested document was not found in the cache.
 Its purpose is to decide whether or not to attempt to retrieve the document from the backend, and which backend to use.

   The vcl_miss subroutine may terminate with calling return() with one of the following keywords:

-  error code [reason]
+  error(code [, reason])
     Return the specified error code to the client and abandon the request.

+  fetch
+    Retrieve the requested object from the backend.
+Control will eventually pass to vcl_backend_fetch.

   pass
     Switch to pass mode.
 Control will eventually pass to vcl_pass.

+  restart
+    ?

+vcl_backend_fetch
+  ?

+  The vcl_backend_fetch subroutine may terminate with calling return() with one of the following keywords:

+  abandon
+    ?

   fetch
     Retrieve the requested object from the backend.
-Control will eventually pass to vcl_fetch.
+Control will eventually pass to vcl_backend_response.

-vcl_fetch
+vcl_backend_response
   Called after a document has been successfully retrieved from the backend.

-  The vcl_fetch subroutine may terminate with calling return() with one of the following keywords:
+  The vcl_backend_response subroutine may terminate with calling return() with one of the following keywords:

+  abandon
+    ?

   deliver
     Possibly insert the object into the cache, then deliver it to the client.
 Control will eventually pass to vcl_deliver.

-  error code [reason]
-    Return the specified error code to the client and abandon the request.

-  hit_for_pass
-    Pass in fetch.
-Passes the object without caching it.
-This will create a so-called hit_for_pass object which has the side effect that the decision not to cache will be cached.
-This is to allow would-be uncachable requests to be passed to the backend at the same time.
-The same logic is not necessary in vcl_recv because this happens before any potential queueing for an object takes place.
-Note that the TTL for the hit_for_pass object will be set to what the current value of beresp.ttl is.
-Control will be handled to vcl_deliver on the current request, but subsequent requests will go directly to vcl_pass based on the hit_for_pass object.

-  restart
-    Restart the transaction.
-Increases the restart counter.
-If the number of restarts is higher than *max_restarts* Varnish emits a guru meditation error.
+  retry
+    ?

 vcl_deliver
   Called before a cached object is delivered to the client.

   The vcl_deliver subroutine may terminate with one of the following
   keywords: